×

 When you first develop patellar tendinopathy, you may notice that it has minimal impact on your ability to carry out your normal activities.
 However, if the situation develops, you may discover that it becomes an impediment to your progress.
 It is possible that your knee is also sensitive to the touch, in addition to being painful.

-If you do not seek treatment for patellar tendinopathy, your tendon may get inflamed and eventually rupture.
+If you do not seek treatment for patellar tendinopathy, your treat patellar tendonitis may get inflamed and eventually rupture.
 You may have significant soreness, and your knee may buckle as a result of this occurrence.

 Self-Treatment for Patellar Tendonitis